 - Make sure resources are not too prescriptive and are easily accessible so that children can develop their ideas and test out hypothesises

-- Don’t forget to include resources that will also develop both gross and fine motor skills as well as hand-eye coordination – having mops, sponges and cloths for cleaning up also develops motor skills!
+- Don’t forget to include resources that will also develop gross and fine motor skills and hand-eye coordination – having mops, sponges and cloths for cleaning up also develops motor skills!

 - Consider the importance of language development in water play – the limiting factor of space naturally leads to the development of cooperative language as well as learning to negotiate.
 As children play, they will use and learn specialist words for equipment, observations, positional language and scientific concepts

 - Consider safety issues: don’t use things that might easily break, rust or that have sharp edges.
-Also consider the potential dangers of straws and things you add to the water (eg soap) that might cause skin reactions.
+Consider the potential dangers of straws and things you add to the water (e.g. soap) that might cause skin reactions.
 You also need to consider slippery floors

 - Try to have equipment stored in slotted trays with a water-catching tray or towel underneath to ensure that resources dry properly.
 Children should easily be able to self-select resources as a result